Letters from Lodi

-Over the past 10 or 15 years, Bokisch Vineyards' rosado (the Spanish word for rosé) has gone from being almost like a skinny yet affable young girl, ebullient with stawberry and watermelon, to a more curvaceous, almost sultry woman with rose petal and mineral nuances on top of even more intoxicating fruit aromas.
+Over the past 10 or 15 years, Bokisch Vineyards' rosado (the Spanish word for rosé) has gone from being almost like a skinny yet affable young girl, ebullient with strawberry and watermelon, to a more curvaceous, almost sultry woman with rose petal and mineral nuances on top of even more intoxicating fruit aromas.
 The difference?
-The winery's stylistic shift from nearly 100% Grenache (or Garnacha, as the Bokischs call this classic Southern French/Spanish grape) to healthy proportions of Graciano (41% in the 2020) and Tempranillo (5%) blended in with the Grenache.
-The feel is still light, airy, almost delicate, but there is more a lip smacking note of lemon peel, verging on pomegranate, in the nose and flavor, giving this wine more of a "complete" profile.
+The winery's stylistic shift from nearly 100% Grenache (or Garnacha, as the Bokischs call this classic Southern French/Spanish grape) to healthy proportions of Graciano (41% in 2020) and Tempranillo (5%) blended in with the Grenache.
+The feel is still light, airy, and almost delicate, but there is more of a lip-smacking note of lemon peel, verging on pomegranate, in the nose and flavor, giving this wine more of a "complete" profile.

-Exceptionally rosé-friendly Asian style dishes: Thai style chili-spiced shrimpe stir-fry, Japanese furikake crusted salmon, and Chinse roasted duck with star anise plum sauce
+Exceptionally rosé-friendly Asian style dishes: Thai style chili-spiced shrimp stir-fry, Japanese furikake crusted salmon, and Chinse roasted duck with star anise plum sauce

 Finally, there has been some recent talk about adding ketchup to mac n'cheese.
 There is never any accounting for taste, but I would suggest that mac n'cheese mixed in with stewed tomatoes and a good dose of chili flakes (or Tabasco) would help bring out the subtle, layered almost red wine-like savory (i.e., umami) elements in Bokisch's rosado.
 This is, after all, a "food wine" par excellence, even if you don't have to define it as such.